About Tech to Connect

 Your old unused iPad could connect an isolated senior to friends and family.

 Do you happen to have an old iPad stashed away somewhere because you've already replaced it and you figure it's not worth anything to anyone?
 Please contact us if you would like to see it make a difference in a senior's life.
 We will clean and disinfect the device, tailor it to our client's requirements and make sure it gets a good home.
+Please make sure your device has a camera and Pease make sure to unlock the device.
+Instructions below.

 Some of the people helping to collect iPads are part of the Rocky Mountain End-of-Life Collective, a group of professionals who offer non-medical holistic care to the dying and their families.
 They are happy to be part of this project that addresses the profound impact that sheltering-at-home is having, especially on those who were already isolated and lonely before the pandemic.